alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 ---

 *Targeted towards people who did MIT Mystery Hunt 2016.
 I doubt you'll care about this if you didn't participate.
-Spoilers.*
+Some spoilers.*

 Here's the thing about puzzle hunts: they bring together the strangest people.
 Strange in a good way.
 The biggest reason puzzles are awesome is